csc699team2/JamSesh/README.md

 - [x] User can play a song
 - [x] User can create a playlist
 - [x] User can search songs and add to their playlist
+- [x] User can remove songs from their playlist
 - [x] User can create a private/public music session
 - [ ] User can join a private/public music session (Users need to be invited to private)
 - [ ] User can chat with other users in a music session